 MedlinePlus site for Back Pain provides links to resources for back pain (backache).
 Information on imaging tests for back pain, effect of opioid medications and taking narcotics, how to avoid addiction to pain killers, spinal fusion, minimally invasive spinal surgery, back surgery, back pain at work (by Mayo Clinic), links to videos; more

-Prepared by the American Academy of Orthopaedic Surgeons (AAOS).
-Easy to follow, with simple colorful drawings of exercises.
-Reviewed 2017
+Exercise guide for low back pain, prepared by the American Academy of Orthopaedic Surgeons (AAOS).
+Easy to follow, with simple drawings of exercises.
+Reviewed January 2022.

-List of non-surgical alternatives to alleviate back pain, along with a statement of how good the evidence is to prove that the treatment works.
-Guidelines by the American College of Physicians and American Pain Society for NIH’s National Center for Complementary and Integrative Health.
-Updated 2015
+NIH provides 9 Things To Know About Chronic Low-Back Pain and options to help manage it.
+List of non-surgical alternatives to alleviate back pain, along with statements of how effective the treatments are.
+Written by NIH’s National Center for Complementary and Integrative Health.
+Updated March 2023

 General overview of spinal stenosis – what is it, who gets it, symptoms, treatment (surgery and nonsurgical) and more.
 By the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), part of NIH

 See Consumer Health Ratings’ main category on Costs to COMPARE average costs, prices or charges among providers.
 Compare specific hospitals, ambulatory surgery centers or clinics for hospitalizations, many surgeries, procedures and outpatient tests.
 The LEARN MORE listings show general average costs of healthcare in your region, if available.

 See Consumer Health Ratings’ main page to compare Quality.
 Find ratings, report cards and credentials.
 Free public reports of quality ratings and comparisons among individual hospitals, nursing homes, health insurance plans, and other health care services.
 Check your physician’s credentials and look up your doctor’s medical license in this category.